MBSE-E21-G17/Localization/README.md

 Random
 ~~~~

 To run the simulation, the "main.py" file is run.
-This can be done using your preferred software, e.g. Visual Studio Code, or using following command in terminal:
+This can be done using your preferred software, e.g. Visual Studio Code, or using the following command in the terminal:

 ~~~~
 python main.py